Impact Training

 This approach eventually undermines employee engagement and leads to their own frustration, which they in turn blame on the employee.

-On the other hand, create safe spaces for employees to voice concerns without fear of retaliation.
+To support this, create safe spaces for employees to voice concerns without fear of retaliation.
 Act on feedback when feasible and explain when you can’t, so employees know they’re being heard.

-1. Listen attentively to frustrations and challenges
+3. Listen attentively to frustrations and challenges

 One of the best ways to show your employees that you really care about them is to listen attentively and with empathy to their frustrations and challenges.